Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Section 1: Listening (30 Minutes + Transfer Time)

-- Part 4: A monologue on an academic subject (e.g., a university lecture)
+- Part 4: Academic monologue (university lecture)

 - Multiple choice (single or multiple answers)